 The Spanish discovered and named Siquijor Island the "Island of Fire" because of all the fireflies they found there.
 However, the local firefly population isn't the only attraction on the island; there is plenty to do and see all around Mystique Island:

 - Churches: There are several beautiful and historic churches built in the 1800s dotted around Siquijor, and some are even made from coral.
 The most famous of the churches is the abandoned and photogenic San Isidro Labrador Church in Lazi along with the convent just opposite, which is one of the oldest in the Philippines.
 You'll also find a coral-stone church easily accessible in Siquijor town.
 To show proper respect, you should not wear shorts or sleeveless shirts inside of churches that are still in use.
-Read more about what not to do in Asia.

 - Waterfalls: A short distance from Lazi you'll find the cascading, turquoise Cambugahay Falls.
 While the pool at the bottom is great for swimming, thieves patrol the area and snatch unattended bags.
 Don't leave any belongings unattended while swimming.